albertstarfield/project-zephyrine/Adelaide_Lite/README.md

 >
 > **(Please Read Carefully)**
 >
-> This is a highly experimental platform combining rigid aerospace software paradigms with generative AI.
+> This is a highly experimental platform combining efficient aerospace software paradigms with generative AI.
 It is **NOT** a plug-and-play ChatGPT clone.
-The system expects you to actively monitor WCET bounds, configure ELP priority schedulers, and manage the SQLite knowledge graph.
+The system expects you to actively monitor CPU bounds, configure ELP priority schedulers, and manage the SQLite knowledge graph.
 >
-> If you are expecting a system that sacrifices deterministic reliability for instant "magic" answers, **Look somewhere else.
+> If you are expecting a system that sacrifices reliability for instant "magic" answers, **Look somewhere else.
 You have been warned.**

 ---
 <h1 align="center">